AvinashBisram/Data-Cleaning/Pandas 2021 Nutrition Data Cleaning/README.md

 Pandas 2021 Nutrition Data Cleaning
 ===================================

 **Description:** This project prepares sample 2021 Nutrition data for future visualization through extensive data cleaning and feature engineering.
-Missing and duplicate data are handled, feature data types are recasted, and 11 new features are created using existing data (through advanced grouping and window functions).
+Missing and duplicate data are handled, feature data types are recasted, and 11 new features are created using existing data (through grouping, window functions, and merges).

 **Language(s):** Python
 **Package(s):** Pandas, Seaborn